 A free online course has obvious appeal.
 There is no cost to the student other than their time.
 The one important consideration you must take with these is that most usually have limited or no interaction between students and instructors, although some do provide forums where questions can be discussed and answered by other students.

-This website provides a plethora of courses from many of the top universities in the world.
+Both these websites provide a plethora of courses from many of the top universities in the world.
 You can register for classes offered by Harvard, MIT, Berkeley, and a whole host of other prestigious schools.
-These courses are as close as you’ll come to attending university, with structured class time and verified certificates on completion.
+These courses are as close as you’ll come to attending university, with structured class time and verified certificates on completion for a fee.

-The creators of paid online courses usually have a much greater commitment to the success of their students, as they live and die by reviews.
-This usually means they are more receptive to questions and give greater support to individuals enrolled.
-We’ve also found that when paying for a course you’re much more likely to see it through to the end and work through the “Dip” of learning a new skill.
+The creators of paid online courses usually have a much greater commitment to the success of their students.
+They’re more receptive to questions and give greater support to individuals enrolled.

 Lynda provides thousands of video courses in software, creative and business skills.
 All instructors on the courses are employed by the company itself to produce the educational material.
 A small membership fee is collected on a monthly basis which allows access to all 4,637 courses on their site.
 They also provide corporate, university, and government memberships, which means access to their content could be free, so it’s worth checking whether your local Library, University or employer already has an account.